Five spas to rest your tired muscles and recuperate. Plus, three recovery tips from a MTB pro.

 Eléme Day Spa

-Part of the five-star Riley, a Crystalbrook Collection Resort on the Cairns waterfront, Eléme Day Spa sequesters you away in contemporary, calming surrounds.
+Part of the five-star Crystalbrook Riley on the Cairns waterfront, Eléme Day Spa sequesters you away in contemporary, calming surrounds.
 The extensive spa menu covers everything from half-hour foot treatments to indulgent five-hour head-to-toe treatment packages.
 Riders with tired bodies will like the Muscle Meltdown, a 60-minute session that combines essential oils and deep-tissue massage.

 The White Lotus Tropical Day Spa